bidwars/Demolition-Derby---The-Fair-Grounds/README.md

 # Demolition-Derby---The-Fair-Grounds

-9.0.0
-1) Created a new Derby App.
+9.0.0 beta - debug code is still turned on for internal testing.
+1) Created a new Derby Scenario App.
+This allows you to drive to any point on the map in freeroam.
+Once you have a place to derby then you open the Demolition Derby app and click the Start Scenario button.
 The new app can be used on any map in freeroam mode.
-The location must have two waypoints and one road between the waypoint's close to the ai's spawn point.
+The location must have two waypoints and one road between the waypoint's to the ai's spawn point.
-2) Worked on an app to create a custom derby scenario on any map.
+2) Added tooltips to the Scenario loading screen.
+Click the ? mark for more information.
 3) Changed the load point for the derby files.
+Also renamed and simplifed the file names.
+4) Moved the racing ai over to the gdai file.
+This should make the ai more like the original ai from the game when racing.
+5) The winning vehicle driver name is now random.
+6) Added a Setting tab on the sceanrio loading screen.
+For future use.

 8.5.0
 1) Improved welding on large vehicles and van,trucks